Data Engineer - Eastern Cape East London - IT-Online

-Opportunity Available!!
-Our leading International Client in the Automotive Sector is looking to employ a Data Engineer to join their dynamic team in East London
+Opportunity Available!
+Our client, A leading International Automotive Manufacturer is looking to employ X5 Data Engineer’s to join their dynamic team in East London.

 Job Description